From September 2026, it will be mandatory for all students joining Year 7 to have a Windows device to bring to school.

-• have a protective case
+• have a long battery life

 We would also like students to have discrete headphones, so that if they need to listen to audio, they can do so without disturbing others.